exercism/c/docs/CONTRIBUTING.md

 ## Coding Style

+The code style expected for code change contributions is explained in the [style guide](https://github.com/exercism/c/blob/master/docs/C_STYLE_GUIDE.md#indentation-and-format).
+In short, they equate to the [Linux kernel coding style](https://www.kernel.org/doc/html/latest/process/coding-style.html) with 3 space indents and no tabs, and snake cased names.

-The exercise code is checked during CI for conformance to a set of style rules.
+The exercise code is checked during CI for conformance to the spacing and indentation style rules.
 The check uses the GNU `indent` CLI tool.
 When adding or making a change to an exercise, you can check that your change conforms to these rules by running the tool locally before commiting.

-The style rules used are explained in the [style guide](https://github.com/exercism/c/blob/master/docs/C_STYLE_GUIDE.md#indentation-and-format).
-In short, they equate to the [Linux kernel coding style](https://www.kernel.org/doc/html/latest/process/coding-style.html) with 3 space indents and no tabs.

 On linux `indent` should be available for install via your distribution's package manager.
 On a Mac you can install the package `gnu-indent` using [Homebrew](https://brew.sh).